Skip to main content

 import { callAdminForthApi } from '@/utils';

-import { AdminForthColumnCommon } from '@/types/Common';
+import type { AdminForthColumnCommon } from '@/types/Common';

 import SuggestionInput from 'vue-suggestion-input';